-Owned by one person: ALL funds in the account count

-- Owned by more than one person (joint): funds in the account are divided evenly across owners if all are applying (e.g., spouses). - IF only one owner is applying, ALL funds in the account count unless applicant specifies they are unavailable to him/her.
+- Owned by one person: ALL funds in the account count - Owned by more than one person (joint): funds in the account are divided evenly across owners if all are applying (e.g., spouses). - IF only one owner is applying, ALL funds in the account count unless applicant specifies they are unavailable to him/her.

-Countable Value of a Bank Account
+Ocuntable Value of a Bank Account

-- The LOWER of: - Balance before any income is deposited during the month, OR The ending balance, minus any income deposited during the month.
+- The LOWER of: - Balance before any income is deposited during the month, OR - The ending balance, minus any income deposited during the month. - Funds transferred from one type of bank account to another do not get "double-counted" in the same month.